LucaQian/Tufts24Casino/README.md

 ## Using the GUI:
 Despite our week-long experience, we were able to make an MVP GUI for our casino.
 It features slots and blackjack and a starting balance of $10,000.
 Run the command python CasinoProjectGUI.py in your terminal, enter your bets, and play.
 Notes on playing:
-* Press Y to play again at the ending screen of both games (blackjack shows it; slots doesn't)
+* Press Y to play again at the ending screen of both games.
 * Press Escape to return to the choose-mode screen at any time.
 Your balance will remain updated.

 To write a comprehensive README for the GitHub repository shown in your screenshot, which is titled "Tufts24Casino" and contains several Python scripts for casino games and associated resources, here’s a suggested format and content: